Interlayer coupling driven stabilization and superconductivity in bilayer CoTe$_2$: COMPUTATIONAL METHOD

 \section{COMPUTATIONAL METHOD}

 Density-functional theory (DFT) and density-functional perturbation theory calculations were performed with the PBE exchange-correlation functional \citep{pbe1}.
 We employed three types of pseudopotentials in our calculations: the projector-augmented wave (PAW) method \citep{paw1}, optimized norm-conserving Vanderbilt (ONCV) pseudopotentials \cite{oncv1,oncv2,oncv3}, and the norm-conserving pseudopotentials recommended by the PseudoDojo project \citep{dojo1}.
+Van der Waals interactions in the 2L CoTe$_2$ structures were treated using Grimme's DFT-D3 correction with zero damping \citep{DFT-D3}, because this scheme reproduces the lattice parameters of bulk CoTe$_2$ reasonably well, as discussed below.
 These calculations employed a combination of QUANTUM ESPRESSO (QE)\citep{qe1} and the Vienna Ab initio Simulation Package (VASP) \citep{vasp1}.
 The VASP package, in conjunction with Phonopy \citep{phonopy1,phonopy2}, was used to generate a series of structures displaced along the eigenvector of the 1L imaginary phonon mode and to compute their total energies, from which the corresponding potential-energy surfaces are obtained.
 Furthermore, the VASP package is also used as a calculator to obtain anharmonic phonon calculations in finite temperatures as described later.
 The remaining calculations were performed by the QE package.
 To simulate the thin-film geometry and reduce interactions between periodic boundaries, a vacuum layer of approximately 15 \AA~is introduced.
 The Kohn-Sham valence states are expanded in a plane-wave basis.
 For PAW pseudopotentials, the kinetic-energy cutoffs are set to 50 Ry for the wave functions and 500 Ry for the charge density.
 For norm-conserving pseudopotentials, the corresponding cutoffs are 90 and 360 Ry, respectively.
 The crystal structures are visualized using the VESTA package \citep{vesta1}.
 Structural optimizations are carried out until the Hellmann-Feynman force acting on each atom is less than $1\times10^{-3}$ eV/\AA.
 The samplings of electronic and phonon momenta in Brillouin zones (BZs) were done with $\boldsymbol{k}$- and $\boldsymbol{q}$-mesh, associated with grid spacing of $2\pi \times 0.015$ and $2\pi \times 0.045$~\AA$^{-1}$, respectively, whereupon EPC matrix elements $g^{\nu}_{mn}(\boldsymbol{k}, \boldsymbol{q})$ were calculated~\citep{epw1}, which quantify the scattering amplitude between electronic states ($\boldsymbol{k}$,$m$) and ($\boldsymbol{k}+\boldsymbol{q}$,$n$) via phonon modes ($\boldsymbol{q}$, $\nu$), with $m$($n$) and $\nu$ being electronic and phonon band indexes, respectively.
 Subsequently, the above quantities were interpolated~\citep{w901} onto much denser grids with grid spacing of $2\pi \times 0.0018$ ($\boldsymbol{k}$-grid) and $2\pi \times 0.0036$~\AA$^{-1}$ ($\boldsymbol{q}$-grid).
 Based on the above grids, the EPC-related quantities, including generalized static electronic susceptibility ($\chi_{\boldsymbol{q}\nu}$), Eliashberg function ($\alpha^{2}F(\omega)$), and momentum-resolved EPC constants ($\lambda_{\boldsymbol{q}\nu}$), were calculated.
 The electron-momentum-resolved superconducting gaps on the Fermi surface at temperature $T$, denoted as $\Delta_{\boldsymbol{k}}(T)$, were determined by solving the anisotropic Migdal-Eliashberg equations on an imaginary axis and then analytically continued to the real axis using Padé functions \citep{anisotropicEPC1}.
 In solving the equations, the Kohn-Sham states within 200 meV around the Fermi level are included, and the Matsubara frequencies are cutoff at 0.3 eV.